Understanding Adversarial Machine Learning: Threats and Challenges

 Example: Imagine a facial recognition system used for security.
 If it focuses only on accuracy, it might fail when someone tries to trick it with a printed photo (lack of robustness).
 If it prioritizes fairness, ensuring all skin tones are recognized equally, it might slightly lower accuracy for some cases.
 Researchers must find the right balance between all three.

-2. Securing Large AI Models
+2. Why Is Securing Large-Scale AI Models So Difficult?

 As AI models get bigger and more complex, keeping them secure becomes harder.
 Larger models need more computing power, and defensive strategies that work on small models may not work on larger ones.